ibroadfo/jekyll-atom/README.md

    - Change `Build Command` to `/path/to/jekyll, build`.
    - You can get your /path/to/jekyll by using `which jekyll` in your terminal.

+`Build Drafts` A toggle to choose whether to build (and serve) draft posts.

 ## _config.yml

 Jekyll Atom can pickup project specific config from your `_config.yml`.